-Mastro 👨🍳
+Mastro 👨🍳 Docs

 GitHub Bluesky

-The simplest website generator you’ve ever seen.
+The simplest web framework and site generator you've ever seen.

 Screenshot

-Easy for beginners
+Easy for beginners – no installation needed

 Powerful for experienced developers